gerstrong/Commander-Genius/readme.txt

    support it.

 Q: Commander Genius is slow?
 Please help!
-A: You can increase the frameskip under settings->video or you can enable automatic frameskip, what is very recommended for any system.
+A: You can increase the frameskip under settings->video what is very recommended for any system.
 OpenGL may also help, but you must have a gfx-card that support NPOT-Textures.
    (OpenGL 2.0 or later).
 Try to lower the resolution, a lower filter, or decrease some stuff in the sound section.
    Stereo sound requires additional calculations than mono sound.
 There are many things you can do, to speed up the program.

 - BUG! -
 So you really found one or more bugs?
-Please report me those per e-mail (gerstrong@gmail.com) and they will be checked.
-You can also submit them through the bug tracker at Sourceforge.net.
+Please report me those per e-mail (gerstrong@gmail.com) or at the SourceForge.Net Trac system we offer and they will be checked by all of us.
 Depending on the priority, I'm going to fix them as soon as possible.
-Sending me the "CGLog.html" file might help tracking the error.
+Sending me the "CGLog.html" or "stdout.txt" file might help tracking the error.

 - ACKNOWLEDGEMENTS -
 Many thanks to people who has helped me so far in this project with their
 suggestions:

 Sciz CT
 DSL (Nice icon contribution)
+Motorfingers
+Chrisfischtopher
 Commander Spleen
 Napalm (More Keen Data Structure Information) Malvineous